 Check immune response status before gene therapy

-Maybe it’s possible to analyse the patient’s’ immune profile before initiating clinical trials or future therapies.
+Maybe it’s possible to analyze the patient’s immune profile before initiating clinical trials or future therapies.
 I don’t know.
 Could this be an option?

 You see, hope is not up.
-As always with CRISPR nowadays people become so sensitive about the tiniest setback.
-It can be mind-blowing to observe how CRISPR can sometimes be treated as a miracle cure for everything.
+As always with CRISPR, nowadays, people become so sensitive about the tiniest setback.
+Observing how CRISPR can sometimes be treated as a miracle cure for everything can be mind-blowing.
 A science Jesus.
-There’s no patience with it either.
-Calm down people, give it time and we will be able to get the most out of it.
+There’s no patience with it, either.
+Calm down, people. give it time, and we will be able to get the most out of it.

 I started working with CRISPR-Cas9 in 2013 myself.
-I’m not bragging, just saying.
-But I also remember a couple of the smug comments from some colleagues when the first reports managed to show the possible off-target effect of CRISPR: “So, this is the end of your project then?”
+I’m not bragging; just saying.
+But I also remember some smug comments from some colleagues when the first reports showed the possible off-target effect of CRISPR: “So, this is the end of your project then?”
 Colleague, please… Look where CRISPR is now.